unisys12/unisys12.github.io/src/content/blog/gooses-guide-part-one.md

 dd(count($problems));
 ```

-We know it is working, since all unique problems originally totaled 2250 down to 13.
+We know it is working, since all unique problems originally totaled 2250 and that number is down to 13.

 This is new method `getProblems` that we added to our GoosesGuideHelper class.